timotdsantos/CarND-Advanced-Lane-Lines/README.md

 - **HSV, V-Channel**  -  It performs well at capturing the yellow line.
 - **Sobel X** - performs the derivative on the x-axis to accentuate lines away from horizontal, this is effective in removing non-vertical lines like cars and shadows

+The code implementation is available in code cell [17].
 Here is the output of the pipeline where each color is the contribution of the various color transform layers.
 ![alt text][image_pipeline]